EUROMAMMALS/eurodeer_db/documentation/database_dictionary/README.md

 ## Example

-Extract database_dictionary.zip and open 'Data_Dictionary_Script.sh' for a bash-script with the whole procedure.
+Pull database_dictionary folder and open 'Data_Dictionary_Script.sh' for a bash-script with the whole procedure.